Large deviations for non-uniformly expanding maps: Examples of application

 In \cite{Vi97,Al00,AA03} a $C^3$ neighborhood $\U$ of $\hat f$ was studied and it was proved that every $f\in\U$ is non-uniformly expanding and has slow recurrence to the non-flat critical set $\cC$.
 The arguments in \cite{Vi97} where extended in \cite{buzzi-sester-tsujii} to encompass the weaker condition $d\ge2$ on the expansion of $\hat g$, providing the same properties for a $C^\infty$-neighborhood $\tilde\U$ of $\hat f$.

-Hence, each $f\in\U$ or $f\in\tilde\U$ is in the setting of Theorem~\ref{mthm:supnegative}.
 Results in \cite{alves-luzzatto-pinheiro2005,gouezel} show that the tail set decays at least sub-exponentially fast, which is not enough to ensure that Corollaries~\ref{mcor:supnegative1} and \ref{mcor:escaperate} are true for the maps in $\U\cup \tilde\U$.
 It is conjectured that the tail set indeed decays exponentially fast and with a uniform rate for all maps in $\U\cup\tilde\U$.